casact/FASLR/docs/index.rst

 FASLR: Free Actuarial System for Loss Reserving
 ================================================

-FASLR (fæzlɹ̩) is a Qt-based frontend for open-source loss reserving packages.
+FASLR (`fæzlɹ <https://en.wikipedia.org/wiki/Fazlur_Rahman_Khan>`_) is a Linux-based frontend for open-source loss reserving packages.
 Current plans are to support the `Chainladder <https://github.com/casact/chainladder-python/>`_ package.

 FASLR will assist in the proper governance of periodic reserve reviews.
 In addition to being a GUI in which actuarial analyses can be done, it will also serve as a portal through which current and past analyses can be managed.
 Each reserve analysis will have metadata that indicates its status (in progress, review needed, signed-off), and by storing past analyses, FASLR will make it easy to compare quarter-by-quarter reviews without having to awkwardly navigate company shared folders and spreadsheets.